-The second bullet above is trickier, since here we talk about an introduction of a new method or framework in the organisation, that states that problems will be solved, but not stating or trying to find out that the organisation’s problems really will be solved, or if the method will introduce new problems.
-The method is stated as a one size fits all.
-But, hey, you say, it is not possible to copy some other organisation’s way of working according to complexity theory , and of course you are right.
+The second bullet above is trickier, since here we talk about an introduction of a new method or framework in the organisation, that states that problems will be solved, but not stating or trying to find out that the organisation’s problems really will be solved, or if the method actually will introduce new problems.
+The method is stated and commercialized as a one size fits all.
+But, hey, you say, it is not possible to copy some other organisation’s way of working or a method or framework directly according to complexity theory , and of course you are right.
 So, in this case we need to be vigilant.

 The last bullet talks about copying successful changes from one part of the organisation to another part of the organisation.
 But, once again, you say, hey, it is not possible to copy a way of working from one context to another, and once again you are of course right.
 So, also in this case we need to be vigilant too.

-As you understand, these three bullets above all points out that we need to understand our organisational problems first, before we do any changes at all, since copying someone else’s way of working is not possible.
+As you understand, these three bullets above all points out that we need to understand our organisational problems first, before we do any changes at all, since copying someone else’s way of working or framework directly, is not possible.
 And it does not matter if the copying is done from another company’s way of working or from within our own company.
-What matters is that context is different, which makes copying impossible.
+What matters is that context is almost always someway different, which makes copying impossible.
 One of Dr. W. Edwards Deming quotes is apt here:

 To copy is to invite disaster.

-Also these words from Dave Snowden is valid:
+Also, these words from Dave Snowden are valid:

 Don’t copy from one context without knowing

 (i) you have a similar context and